-AWJ Chicago supports women in journalism and promote the respectful treatment of women by the news media.
+AWJ Chicago supports women in journalism and promotes the respectful treatment of women by the news media.
 We are a nonpartisan, not-for-profit organization.

 AWJ Chicago is comprised of working journalists, academics and students from national, local and regional news outlets and all the major journalism schools in the area.
-It includes women and men involved in every aspect of the business and across all mediums.
+It includes women and people of all genders involved in every aspect of the business and across all mediums.

 The first Association for Women Journalists-Dallas-Ft.
 Worth, was founded in 1988 by a group of women objecting to a demeaning promotional campaign for a local newspaper.
 Female employees of the paper petitioned to halt the ads but were largely ignored.
 The lack of response to their requests pointed to the need for an organization to help improve media representation of women and to improve the position of women employed by the industry so that similar incidents would not occur in the future.
 The first meeting to discuss the employees' outrage was the start of something much bigger.
 Most of the Texas women belonged to the Journalism and Women Symposium, national professional organization that meets once a year.
 They fashioned their group after the JAWS model and scaled the group's events for the local environment.